haliboteda/open_plc_cube_ide/README.md

 # Download Applications using Arduino

 a- add the following url to arduino > file > preferences (https://github.com/haliboteda/open_plc_arduino/releases/download/main/package_openplc_alp_index.json)
-***If you have already installed the package, Please remove it first and then follow the instruction***
+If you have already installed the package, Please remove it first and then follow the instruction.
+***\**Please don't try to connect OpenPLC with serial monitor at baud rate 1200.
+Because it will cause the openplc keep rebooting.***

 ![image](DOC/pic/9.png)